danieltamming/activity-tracker/README.md

 Firefox writes to the json file with a delay of up to 5 seconds, so this function may miss tabs that were opened and closed within that time span.

 ### TODO
-Introduce a concurrent active window tracking function.
+  * Introduce a concurrent active window tracking function.
+  * Create more detailed reports.